rticommunity/dds-rtps/README.md

 # Automation with GitHub Actions

-The process of calling the script `interoperability_report.py` and generating a `html` report can be done automatically with GitHub Actions.
+The process of calling the script `interoperability_report.py` and generating an `html` report can be done automatically with GitHub Actions.

 It should be done in the following cases:
   * A new executable is uploaded